Brian Slocum: Amateur career

 A native of New Rochelle, New York, Slocum was named MVP by the Archdiocesan of New York and Westchester County Player of the Year as a senior at Iona Prep (New York) in 1999, and was named one of the top 12 high school pitchers in the United States.
-After high school, he was drafted by the Minnesota Twins in the 14th round of the 1999 Major League Baseball Draft, but chose to attend Villanova University.
+After high school, he was drafted by the Minnesota Twins in the 14th round (419th overall) of the 1999 Major League Baseball draft, but chose to attend Villanova University.

 In 2000, Slocum was named third-team freshman All-American by Baseball America and Louisville Slugger freshman All-America honorable mention at Villanova.
 In 2001, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 In 2002, he was rated the #1 prospect in Pennsylvania and 40th nationally entering the 2002 draft by Baseball America.
-He compiled a 10–7 record with a 3.31 ERA, 128 strikeouts, and 68 walks in 155 innings in 3 years at Villanova.
-The Cleveland Indians selected him in the 2nd round of the 2002 Major League Baseball Draft and he was signed in June of that year.
+He compiled a 10–7 record with a 3.31 ERA, 128 strikeouts, and 68 walks in 155 innings in three years at Villanova.
+The Cleveland Indians selected him in the second round (63rd overall) of the 2002 Major League Baseball draft and he was signed in June of that year.